Passive Smoking Effects on Non-smoking Pregnant Women & Your Child

 The above could probably have a larger impact on the targeted audience.
 However, the purpose of this write-up is not to influence adults to quit smoking.

-The following facts have been collated to draw attention to the serious effects of passive smoking on our children’s physical and mental capabilities.
+Below are the facts that have been collated to draw attention to the serious effects of passive smoking on our children’s physical and mental capabilities.

 Why is Passive Smoking Harmful?